Troubleshooting Canceled Jobs in SAP BASIS

 - Optimize

-Variant:- Action: Review the variant of
+SAP_REORG_JOBSVariant:- Action: Review the variant of

-).
+SAP_REORG_JOBS(programRSBTCDEL2).
 Ensure it is set to delete logs older than a reasonable period (e.g., 7 days, as intended, or even less if volume is very high). - Action: Ensure the job runs daily during off-peak hours.

 - Rationale: Consistent, efficient cleanup.